reobin/typewritten/readme.md

   - ``#``     &nbsp; — unmerged change(s);
   - ``•|``    — behind of remote branch;
   - ``|•``    — ahead of remote branch;
+- Prompt color changes to red when an error return code is returned
 - Prompt cursor fix when exiting vim